 Not lawsuit settlements, but findings by state labor commissions that, while not legally binding, send a signal to Uber about how future lawsuits might turn out.

-In June 2015, the California Labor Commission ruled that an Uber driver was an employee, not a contractor, and awarded the driver over $4,000 in expense reimbursements.
+Eighteen months prior, in June 2015, the California Labor Commission ruled that an Uber driver was an employee, not a contractor, and awarded the driver over $4,000 in expense reimbursements.
 Uber filed an appeal, however, and the case will be reviewed in court.

 And in Oregon, the labor commissioner issued an advisory opinion saying that Uber drivers are employees under state law.
 Uber disputed the finding, citing inadequate attention to relevant facts.